girobusan/mmds/README.md

 ## Use cases

 * Documentation
-* Temporary sites for projects
+* Sites for limited term projects
 * Sites for learning courses (when site is started with the course, than filled as the course go, and finally closed, converted to pdf and handed to students)
 * [ Neocities ](https://neocities.org/)
 * Quick publication of notes from markdown note-taking apps like Obsidian or Joplin.